-Ms Jorgensen will also address this topic during the GRDC Grains Research Update, Perth, to be held at the Crown Perth on February 27 and 28.
+Her talk will take place on the second day of the Grains Research and Development Corporation’s (GRDC) Grains Research Update, Perth, to be held at the Crown Perth on February 27 and 28.

-The areas of her research include disease management; disease forecasting; fungicide efficacy and resistance in cereals and other crops; and concentrating on the optimisation and minimisation of fungicide use in cereals and fungicide resistance.
+The areas of Ms Jorgensen’s research include: disease management; disease forecasting; fungicide efficacy and resistance in cereals and other crops; and concentrating on the optimisation and minimisation of fungicide use in cereals and fungicide resistance.

 “WA grain growers are seeing the first signs of fungicide resistance to chemicals used to control plant diseases,” she said.

 “Similarly to herbicide resistance, this can lead to rapid escalations in the cost of managing disease in grain crops.

 “I will discuss my research and outline management strategies used by European farmers, who have already been dealing with fungicide resistance for a number of years.

 “I will also offer suggestions about how the Australian grains industry and growers can manage fungicide resistance before it becomes a major problem.”